By Tim Bean

 *If anyone from Pizza Hut U.S. happens to enjoy this article, we wouldn’t say no to a complimentary personal pan pizza.
 Pepperoni, please.*

 Three and a half decades have passed since 1985.
 I don’t have my BOOK IT! button anymore.
-I don’t even have the faded Polaroid of the 8-year-old me at my hometown Pizza Hut, grinning like a bowl-cut monkey on espresso.
+I don’t even have the faded Polaroid of the 8-year-old me at my hometown Pizza Hut, grinning under my bowl-cut.
 That’s okay.
 I don’t need them to remember BOOK IT! in all its tasty glory.

 Inspired by his son, Pizza Hut’s former president Art Gunther created the program in 1985 around a simple premise: read books, get pizza.
 This initiative sprung directly from our nation’s 40th Commander-in-Chief, President Ronald Reagan, who wanted America’s businesses to creatively invest in the country’s education.
 After all, this would be the workforce of the future.